WadhwaniAI/pest-management-opendata/doc/Data.md

 images come with a range of characteristics, both with respect to the number of pests they contain, and to their contents overall.

+Image EXIF information has been generated using [ExifTool](https://exiftool.org/).
+Aside from the default values it generates, EXIF info in this data set includes:

+* Date the image was captured ("DateTimeOriginal")
+* Copyright ("Copyright")
+* Image license ("UserComment")

 # Metadata

 Images meant for both model development and model testing are present